kirubarajan/keplet/README.md

 # Keplet CLI
 A command line tool for managing machine learning projects and their associated resources.
 Keplet allows you to create new machine learning projects that scaffold commonly needed structure.
-For example, running
+As a result, publishing reproducable models and deploying pre-trained models

-`keplet create chatbot --pytorch`

-will create a virtual environment (with PyTorch pre-installed) and scaffold the following structure:
+For example, running: `keplet create chatbot --framework torch` will create a virtual environment (with PyTorch pre-installed) and scaffold:

-    .
+    chatbot/
-    ├── kep.py                   # Model/dataset definition and  misc. metadata
+    ├── kep.json                 # Model/dataset definition and  misc. metadata
     ├── data.py                  # Data loader from either Keplet cache or by path ├── model.py                 # Model class with interface to make predictions ├── server.py                # REST API dynamically generated from kep.py config
     ├── requirements.txt         # Dependency tracker for use with pip/anaconda
     └── README.md                # Boilerplate README.md with file instructions

-Finally, running `keplet start` will launch a Flask server in `server.py`.
+Additionally, running `keplet start` will launch a Flask server in `server.py`.
 By default, the server listens at `localhost:5000/predict` and returns JSON-encoded predictions over HTTP.

 ## Features
 - Virtual environments provisioner for environment variables and dependencies